Wisconsin Supreme Court will hear case of Chrystul Kizer, sex trafficking victim accused of killing abuser

 But Volar remained free, even after the evidence was handed over to prosecutors.
 Then in June 2018, officers were called back to the house, which had been set on fire.
 Volar was dead inside, shot twice in the head.
 His BMW was missing.

-They soon arrested Kizer, a 17-year-old living an hour north in Milwaukee.
+They soon arrested Kizer, a 17-year-old living an hour’s drive north in Milwaukee.
 She was charged as an adult with arson, stealing a vehicle and first-degree intentional homicide, an offense that carries a mandatory life sentence in Wisconsin.

 In interviews with The Post, Kizer said she was trying to defend herself because she did not want to comply with Volar’s demands for sex.
-Prosecutors say the evidence shows the murder was pre-meditated, and that Kizer continued contact with Volar after the 34-year-old tried to end their arrangement.
+Prosecutors say the evidence shows the killing was premeditated, and that Kizer continued contact with Volar after the 34-year-old tried to end their arrangement.
 Kenosha District Attorney Michael Graveley, who made headlines for his involvement in the Jacob Blake and Kyle Rittenhouse cases, has repeatedly said he believes Kizer’s motive was to steal Volar’s BMW.

 Both sides will now submit their written arguments to the Wisconsin Supreme Court, and will likely hold oral arguments before the justices in the coming months.